 Low Testosterone Treatment

-More and more, men between the ages of 40 and 64 are being tested and given Testosterone Therapy (TT) in recent years, to the point in which some men may even want TT without being evaluated—but only if they have particular symptoms.
+More and more, men between the ages of 40 and 64 are being tested and given Testosterone Replacement Therapy (TRT) or other types of testosterone treatment, in recent years, to the point in which some men may even want TRT without being evaluated—but only if they have particular symptoms.

 The advantages of having optimal testosterone levels are well known.
 In fact, Testosterone Therapy is recommended for males aged 40 and up and for men who match the clinical and laboratory definitions of testosterone shortage, which is a testosterone level of less than 300 ng/dL.